 Medina Azahara is an archeological complex of a Medieval palace near Córdoba city.
 It is a must-visit place for any visitor to Córdoba who enjoys historic sites.
 There is not much left of the palace – mostly ruins.
 However, there are some exquisite examples of Moorish-style arches (see photos).

-Entrance to the Medina Azahara archeological site is free for EU citizens and 1.50 EUR for nationals from other counties.
+Entrance to the Medina Azahara archeological site is free for EU citizens and 1.50 EUR for nationals from other countries.
 You can’t drive to the archeological site yourself.
 There is an organized bus that takes groups to the site and back to the parking lot every 15 minutes.

 Once you get to the parking lot and park your car, you need to go to the ticket office to get your entrance ticket to the archeological site.
 Even if you are a citizen of the EU and entry is free, you still need a ticket.